blu3ming/blu3ming.github.io/_posts/2022-12-06-neighbour-writeup.md

 ---

 # Introduction
-The Neighbor machinecan be found at [TryHackMe](https://tryhackme.com/room/neighbour).
+The Neighbor room can be found at [TryHackMe](https://tryhackme.com/room/neighbour).
 It is a very easy machine for those people who just entered the world of cybersecurity and that allows them to understand concepts such as code review and what an IDOR is.

 We will solve the room step by step until obtaining the requested flag, explaining in detail each aspect of the process for those who are just starting out in this world.